-Courteney Cannon, Sales Operations Manager for Pipedrive, explains that basing your forecast on too many metrics is messy and will only serve to confuse.
+Basing your forecast on too many metrics is messy and will only serve to confuse people.

 That’s why you should focus on the most important KPIs and use them consistently.

 These metrics will vary from business to business, but typically include revenue, number of leads and lead-to-paying-customer conversion rates.

 There are serious risks if your team and senior management use different metrics and measurables.
 You are likely to end up with different numbers and different targets, which will result in significantly different forecasts between key stakeholders.
 It’s vital that you align with leadership on what matters most to the company and know what’s important to your CEO.

 Getting to know those KPIs, and how your reps tend to perform on those metrics, will help you spot trends and problems in your team.

 That’s what makes historical data so important, says Courteney.
 When she’s got three or four months of data on each rep, she can measure the current month against that.
 If someone seems to be having a bad month by the halfway stage when you're putting together the forecast, it’s time to talk to the rep.

 Are they generating the number of leads that they’d been expected to produce?
 Are they making the right number of calls and delivering the expected number of proposals?
 Do they need more training?

 “It’s always better to communicate so that when you see sales activities dropping, you can take action or at least be able to explain it.